josephg/egwalker-paper/reg-text.typ

 This paper makes the following contributions:

 - TODO
+- In @benchmarking we evaluate the performance of eg-walker, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments.
+Eg-walker is faster and smaller than equivalent CRDT based approaches in our real world data sets.
+However, it scales worse than CRDTs in extremely concurrent environments (eg very complex git editing histories).
 - We unify the fields of OT and CRDT, which to date have been largely separate research areas, by demonstrating how to combine the strengths of both in a single algorithm.

+/*
+In @eg-walker, we introduce _eg-walker_ (_Event Graph Walker_).
+Eg-walker can efficiently replay any event graph of sequence edits and generate the corresponding document state.
+Natively, eg-walker traverses the entire event graph to generate the corresponding CRDT state (using FugueMax @fugue).
+During this traversal, events are transformed and applied.
+However, traversing the entire event graph to regenerate the CRDT state on every peer is inefficient and slow.
+And it precludes replicas from pruning any events in the event graph.

+In @eg-partial we show how the algorithm can be optimised to visit only a small subset of events in the graph when merging changes from remote peers.
+This optimisation also dramatically improves performance for linear editing traces - by about 15x in our testing.
+*/

 = Background